pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 # Glob Pattern

 A glob pattern defines datums in your Pachyderm repository and how your data processing is spread among Pachyderm worker pods.

-A standalone datum can be a whole repository, each top filesystem object in the root folder, each filesystem object in a subdirectory, and so on.
+For example, you can define a whole repository to be one datum, or each top filesystem object in the root folder can be one datum.
+Similarly, each filesystem object in a subdirectory can be a datum as well.
+Glob patterns enable you to traverse the filesystem in your repository for data processing in the most optimal way.

 Each time Pachyderm detects new commits in your repository, it starts the pipeline and processes the whole datum.
 Therefore, there might be a significant difference between processing the whole repository or one directory in the repository.
-You need to consider this behavior, when you design your pipeline.
+Consider this behavior when you design your pipeline.

 Defining how your data is spread among workers is one of the most important aspects of distributed computation and is the fundamental idea around concepts, such as Map and Reduce.

-Instead of confining users to data-distribution patterns, such as Map — split everything as much as possible, — and Reduce — all the data must be grouped, — Pachyderm uses glob patterns to provide incredible flexibility to define your data distribution.
+Instead of confining users to data-distribution patterns, such as Map, that splits everything as much as possible, and Reduce, that groups all the data, Pachyderm uses glob patterns to provide incredible flexibility to define your data distribution.